Data-Corruption/intermark.dev/public/getting-started.md

 This mode builds everything with various optimizations during:

-- Initial startup
+- Startup
-- On updates when you push to the main branch of your repo
+- Pushes to `main` branch of your forked repository

 To start Intermark in Production Mode, run: